fmi-alg/libratss/README.md

 2. make sure to add the appropriate compile definitions to your project.
 If you're using CMake and you're adding libratss as a subdirectory then these are exported.
 See the CMakeLists.txt for a list of exported variables.
 3. add <libratss/ProjectSN.h> or <libratss/ProjectS2.h> as include

 # License
-libratss is licensed under LGPL v2.1
+libratss is licensed under LGPL v2.1.
-Since libdts2 links with mpfr, gmp and possibly cgal the resulting binaries are usually governed by the GPL v2
+Since libratss links with mpfr, mpfr C++, gmp, gmpxx and cgal the resulting binaries are usually governed by the GPL v3